LucasDelfino92/morrowindsharp/mw#.md

 - tes3cmd will now generate the multipatch.
 After the process is over, click **OK**.
 - **multipatch.esp** will now be present at the end of your load order.

 **TES3Merge** lets us merge the objects in our active plugins in order to reduce conflicts, generating a **Merged Objects.esp** file which we will have to place at the end of our load order.
-This is very useful when, for example, you have a mod that modifies the stats on the Glass Armor while another modifies how it looks like: TES3Merge will merge both changes into a single plugin.
+This is very useful when, for example, you have a mod that modifies the stats on the Glass Armor while another modifies how it looks: TES3Merge will merge both changes into a single plugin.

 - Run TES3Merge in Mod Organizer 2.
 Once it's finished, press any key to exit.
 - **Merged Objects.ESP** will now be present at the end of your load order.
 Activate the plugin.